 An WBE certified business must be owned and controlled by a woman who is a U.S. citizen and has an established residency in the state of Ohio or a reciprocal state (if certified pursuant to section 123.154(D) of the Revised Code).
 In addition, the following criteria must be met:

 Ohio WBE-certified program participants are eligible for contract assistance, management, and technical assistance.

 The applicant must complete an application (available here) and provide supporting documentation as required.
 (A list of the supporting documents can be found here.
 Please note that only complete applications, which must include all required supporting documentation, will be reviewed.)
 Applications are subject to an interview and possible onsite review by state compliance officers.
 Upon application approval, the company receives its WBE-certification by email.
 Reviews take an average of 60 to 90 business days from the time a completed application is submitted.

 For certain applications, however, an “expedited” application reduces processing time due to agreements with partnering states and agencies.
-To qualify for “expedited” processing, the applicant must (a) submit the expedited application (available here); and (b) provide a valid certificate with an approved program issued by a reciprocal state or partnering agency.
-Please note: This is a growing list as we work to develop reciprocal agreements with additional states.
+To qualify for “expedited” processing, the applicant must (a) submit the expedited application; and (b) provide a valid certificate with an approved program issued by a reciprocal state or partnering agency.
+Please note: This will be a growing list as we work to develop reciprocal agreements with additional states.

 In addition to the requirement for WBE certification, any WBE-certified business bidding on a contract awarded by any state agency must meet all applicable pre-qualification requirements.